Discover Bollington …

 Narrow streets lead through the town providing tantalising views of hills, valleys and the very quarries from which the building stone was hewn by the sweat of its early inhabitants.
 Many of their descendants live here to this day – once a Bollingtonian always a Bollingtonian!

-The great variety of community activities include theatre, music, choral, many sports, scouts & guides, special interest groups for young and old, the Bridgend Centre, together with every variety of church.
+The great variety of community activities include theatre, music, choral, many sports, scouts & guides, special interest groups for young and old, and the Bridgend Centre.

 Those two man-made transport routes, now redundant from their original purpose, serve the town as very popular recreation and nature areas – the Macclesfield Canal, navigated today by increasing numbers of narrow boats and cruisers, it’s busy towpath used by walkers, runners and fishermen, and the Middlewood Way, once the Macclesfield Bollington & Marple Railway, now the green home to a great variety of flora and fauna.